bt-koch/energy-monitor/README.md

 # Energy Consumption Canton Basel-Stadt

+Building an Open Government Data visualization for data about the energy consumption of Canton Basel-Stadt.

 ## Context
 After both the Confederation and the Canton of Basel-Stadt launched calls to save electricity due to the threat of an energy shortage in the autumn of 2022,